Woodedcode/Woodedcode/README.md

 - 👋 Hi, I’m @Woodedcode
-- 👀 I’m interested in coding and drinking whisk(e)y
+- 👀 I’m interested in coding and drinking whisk(e)y and tequila
 - 🌱 Full Stack Developer
 - 💞️ I’m looking to collaborate on anything to get better at code
 - 📫 How to reach me email me at woodedcode@gmail.com